1808 Wedemeyer Street, Suite 50

 AVAILABLE NOW – SPACIOUS GARDEN LEVEL SUITE IN THE PRESIDIO’S PUBLIC HEALTH SERVICE DISTRICT

-Georgian Revival-style former dormitory was built to house 60 nurses working in
+Revival-style former dormitory was built to house 60 nurses working in the

-About 80 percent of the historic building fabric was reused – walls, windows,
+techniques.
+About 80 percent of the historic building fabric was reused --

-doors, bathroom fixtures, and even the hardware inside the door handles.
-The
+walls, windows, doors, bathroom fixtures, and even the hardware inside the door

-U.S. Green Building Council has awarded the building a LEED Gold certification,
+handles.
+The U.S. Green Building Council has awarded the building a LEED Gold

-improvements include a combined conference room and kitchenette, an
+improvements that include a combined conference room and kitchenette, an

 energy-efficient overhead lighting system, and a polished concrete floor.
 The